jessicafpx/gostack-desafio-database-relations/README.md

-# 🚀 GoStack Challenge: Node.js Fundamentals
+# 🚀 GoStack Challenge: Database relations
 This is a challenge of Rocketseat's GoStack bootcamp.
 It is an application that allows the creation of customers, products and orders, and the customer can generate new purchase orders for products, such as a small e-commerce.

 ## ⚙️ Technologies